 The week after the brand implemented the Lost Buy Box Commerce Rule, ROAS increased by 80.9%, and the conversion rate increased by 13% for the specific campaigns tested with the Rule.
 This integrated action improved ad spend efficiencies, and sales per click increased by 9.1% across their total account.

-2. Another CPG customer manages over 100 ASINs on Amazon and set automations to pause Amazon advertising campaigns when their ASINs lose the Buy Box.
+2. Another CPG customer manages over 100 ASINs on Amazon and set automations to pause ASINs when they lose the Buy Box.
 This customer prevented $35k in wasted advertising spend in one month, which translates to almost $500k in one year of using Pacvue Commerce.

 Empower your brand to make smarter decisions with automation every day.
 Request a demo to see how the Pacvue Commerce and Advertising integration can help drive incrementality and profitability for your business today.